cherrih/algorithms-and-data-structures/02-Colt-Steele/README.md

 - Can you improve the performance of your solution?
 - Can you think of other ways to refactor?
 - How have other people solved this problem?

+## Common Problem Solving Patterns

+#### Frequency Counters
+- Uses objects or sets to collect values/frequencies of values
+- Avoids the need for nested loops or O(n^2) operations with arrays or strings